-This working part of your synopsis is not really a sample of your style, it is a solid working document to enable an agent or editor to decide whether to look at more of the work, or not.
+This working part of your synopsis is not really a sample of your writing style, it is a solid working document to enable an agent or editor to decide whether to look at more of the work or not.
 That said, it does need to have some flair.
-But we will keep the flair to the executive summary section.
 First get the basics of your story down, then work on the flair.

 Dive straight in.
 Start where we meet your character.

 Introduce the key characters, key events, and turning points as they unfold in a chronological way.